HumanTree92/TheCrew_FastMoney/README.md

 11) Then go back to the Crew make sure your at the Salt Flats & Use shortcut keys to Start & stop.
 12) The game will seem fast & sometimes will crash or kick you out.
 THIS IS NORMAL

-# Other Way to get Fast Money
+# Other Way to get Fast Money:
 1) Use Cheat Engine
 2) Go to Salt Flats
 3) On Cheat Engine Select The Crew & Enable Speed Hack
 4) Do not exceed 20 & then Apply.
 5) Use whatever car you want & start Drifting around.

-# Visit Velociti Entertainment
+# Visit Velociti Entertainment:
 * [TS3](http://www.velocitientertainment.com/ts3/)
 * [Discord](https://discord.gg/azEY2kU)
 * [Website](www.velocitientertainment.com/)